faradeen-ja/portfolio360/README.md

 ---

-Many thanks to Chetan Verma for his dedication building previous version, In my personal `portfolio360` I developed & modernized not just a template but a 360 visual, functionality & accessibility, some immersive improvements such as `internal search` indexing keywords used to quickly and efficiently retrieve portfolio data on a search query basis. add to `calendar`, `skills360`, `collabs360`, dynamic `select work` and few more designs & developments.<br> In the context of a portfolio, a 360-degree visual allows potential clients or employers to view your work in a more interactive and engaging way.
+Many thanks to Chetan Verma for his dedication building previous versions & letting me use it for my personal portfolio and here I am giving it back an immersive new look to all of you who are interested to use this repo and make desired changes to your needs, In my personal `portfolio360` I developed & modernized not just a template but a 360 visual, functionality & accessibility, some immersive improvements such as `internal search` indexing keywords used to quickly and efficiently retrieve portfolio data on a search query basis. add to `calendar`, `skills360`, `collabs360`, dynamic `select work` and few more designs & developments.<br> In the context of a portfolio, a 360-degree visual allows potential clients or employers to view your work in a more interactive and engaging way.
 This multi feature design provides a more comprehensive view of your work and can help you make a lasting impression.
 With `Portfolio360`, you can showcase your work in a more dynamic and visually appealing way

 <br>❒︎❒︎